mitchellggreenhalgh/mid-distance-webscrapers/README.md

 # mid-distance-webscrapers
- A pair of modules to scrape mid-distance data from TFRRS and MileSplit
+ A pair of modules to scrape mid-distance data from TFRRS and MileSplit.
+Can be adapted for other events.

 # Required software